ppy/osu-wiki/wiki/Tournaments/o!ET/2/en.md

 8. Winners from the previous editions will not get any disadvantage regarding their own line-up: they are free to have the same as last edition.
 9. Players may not sign-up as a free-agent: if players wish to be scouted by other teams/players, a `#free-agents` text chat will be opened on our Discord server.
 10. Mappool format will go as follows:
-    - Qualifiers: 2 NoMod/1 Hidden/1 HardRock/1 DoubleTime.
+    - Qualifiers: 2 NoMod/1 Hidden/1 Hard Rock/1 Double Time.
-    - Group Stage: 5 NoMod/2 Hidden/2 HardRock/2 DoubleTime/3 FreeMod/1 Tiebreaker.
+    - Group Stage: 5 NoMod/2 Hidden/2 Hard Rock/2 Double Time/3 FreeMod/1 Tiebreaker.
-    - RO16 and onwards: 6 NoMod/3 Hidden/3 HardRock/3 DoubleTime/3 FreeMod/1 Tiebreaker.
+    - RO16 and onwards: 6 NoMod/3 Hidden/3 Hard Rock/3 Double Time/3 FreeMod/1 Tiebreaker.

 ### Match procedures